Carolina-Bays-Parkway - 2020-21

 For additional information on this project

 please visit the NCDOT website:

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.

 WHAT ARE THE STEPS IN THE PLANNING PROCESS?

 Any state or federal agency proposing a project that uses public funds and may have a potential detrimental environmental effect must comply with the State Environmental Policy Act (SEPA) or the National Environmental Policy Act (NEPA) of 1969, as amended.
 Under SEPA/NEPA, agencies are required to evaluate the environmental impacts of their proposals.
-The evaluation generally follows a project development process that can be divided into the steps described below.
-This project is currently on Step 6.

 Public involvement is an important component of the planning process and opportunities, both formal and informal, will be provided throughout the process so citizens can stay informed and provide input.

 NCDOT and SCDOT conducted two open house public meetings for the Carolina Bays Parkway Extension project in December 2019.
 One meeting was held on December 3rd in Sunset Beach, N.C. and the second was held on December 4th in Little River, S.C.
 The informal public meetings gave the public the opportunity to view project information, ask questions, provide comments, and discuss various aspects of the project with the project team.